What is aJazzNoise?

 Submissions:

-That said, if you have an album (or a single, or an EP, or a 27-disc life’s work) that you think fits the aJN aesthetic*, feel free to send me an email at ajazznoise@gmail.com with a link or download code – Bandcamp is preferred because it’s just so easy, treats musicians more reasonably than most platforms, and if I’m posting Bandcamp links then any listeners are just a click away from buying your stuff (not to get too capitalistic here but that is the world we’re living in, most of us)… and Soundcloud, YouTube, etc. are all good too.
-But please don’t send Sp*tify links – they’re exploitative tossers and are not welcome in my personal corner of reality.
+That said, the Daily Tunes series is still going strong – a track a day on Facebook, Twitter and Bluesky.
+So, if you have a new album (or a single, or an EP, or a 27-disc life’s work) that you think fits the aJN aesthetic*, feel free to send me an email at ajazznoise@gmail.com with a link – Bandcamp is preferred because it’s just so easy, treats musicians more reasonably than most platforms, and if I’m posting Bandcamp links then any listeners are just a click away from buying your stuff (not to get too capitalistic here but that is the world we’re living in, most of us)… and Soundcloud, YouTube, and any platform you don’t to sign up to listen are all good too.
+But please don’t send Sp*tify links – they’re exploitative, verging-on-evil tossers and are not welcome in my personal corner of reality.

 Tell us what you think...